SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ## numerality

-»⟮Numerality⟯« (my term) is ⟮＿a sm grammic feature class＿⟯ encoding the semantic ⟮＿the semantic feature class＿ ＿setlike＿⟯, but not in nouns.
+»⟮Numerality⟯« (my term) is ⟮＿a sm grammic fclass＿⟯ encoding the semantic ⟮＿the semantic fclass＿ ＿setlike＿⟯, but not in nouns.
 ⟮＿Numerality＿⟯ may be divided into  ⟮＿numerality amount＿⟯ and ⟮＿numerality type＿⟯.

 ### subdivision

 #### counting systems

-»⟮The numerality amount⟯« (my term) is ⟮＿the sm grammic feature category＿⟯ that encodes ⟮the ＿setlike amount＿ ＿semantic grammic feature class＿⟯ via ⟮one or more ＿counting systems＿⟯.
+»⟮The numerality amount⟯« (my term) is ⟮＿the sm grammic fcategory＿⟯ that encodes ⟮the ＿setlike amount＿ ＿semantic grammic fclass＿⟯ via ⟮one or more ＿counting systems＿⟯.
 »⟮A counting system⟯« is ⟮＿a numeral system＿⟯ ⟮a languoid uses⟯.
 »⟮The counting system base⟯« is ⟮＿the base＿⟯ of ⟮＿the counting system＿⟯.